 Lagiewniki, located in the city of Krakow, is where the Polish nun, St. Faustina Kowalski, lived and died.
 The Lord appeared to her one evening in 1931 and told her to commission a likeness of Himself with the caption which reads in Polish, "Jesus, I trust Thee."
 In a series of other appearances, He also revealed to St. Faustina His dogma of Divine Mercy.
 After she was canonized by Pope John Paul II, who strongly supported worship of Divine Mercy throughout the world, Lagiewniki became the international center of Divine Mercy worship.
 Now the 19th-century brick convent of the Sisters of God's Mother of Mercy is part of the Sanctuary of Divine Mercy complete with the main church, chapels, a viewing tower, a modern lodge, cafeterias and shops.
 On August 17, 2002 Pope John Paul II consecrated the sanctuary's brand-new basilica.
 Every year two million pilgrims from all over the world visit the shrine.

-Wadowice, the home town of Blessed Pope John Paul II, is a one-hour drive from Krakow.
+Wadowice, the hometown of Saint Pope John Paul II, is a one-hour drive from Krakow.
 Pilgrims are able to visit the house in which Karol Wojtyla was born on May 18, 1920.
-It features a museum with a collection of of numerous items and photos related to the life of the Pope.
+It features a museum with a collection of numerous items and photos related to the life of the Pope.
 In the nearby church, Our Lady of Perpetual Help, where he was baptized and served as an altar boy, pilgrims can pray or participate in a Mass.
 Finally, a visit to Wadowice would not be complete without a visit to a local bakery to sample a piece of cream cake, the Pope's favorite, now known as papal cream cake.

 The Passion and Marian Sanctuary in Kalwaria Zebrzydowska was established in 1600 and modeled after the Stations of the Cross in Jerusalem.
 A one-hour drive from Krakow, it has been designated a UNESCO World Heritage Site.
 With its 42 churches and chapels, in addition to the central basilica and the Franciscan monastery, the complex of buildings is scattered among the woods on the slopes of Zar Mountain.
 Here pilgrims can follow the path of Jesus and Mary.
 The Stations of the Cross stretch around the sanctuary as part of its picturesque landscape.
 Prayers devoted to the Passion of Jesus and mysteries from the life of Virgin Mary can be said in chapels along the way.
 Each of the 42 tiny churches is different and represents a Jerusalem site prominent in the New Testament and/or the Christian tradition.
 The most visited place is the chapel with Our Lady of Kalwaria’s miraculous picture, which has been there since 1641.